coolxeo/docker_elk_stack/README.md

 Next steps:

-           1)Fix know bug when deploy the minified code, you cannot log sometimes in firebase for some voodoo reason because it does not give any error
+           1)Fix known bug when deploy the minified code, you cannot log sometimes in firebase for some voodoo reason because it does not give any error